310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 <th>(And now time is going by just like that… Uuu, why did this happen…)</th>

 <th>(I love Tomoya-kun, and he’s so important to me… So why did we clash against each other…?
-Why is it that all I can do is mumble my words when I try to make amends with him?)</th>
+Why is it that all I can do is mumble my words whenever I try to make amends with him?)</th>

 <th>(I’m just a no good dunce, aren’t I…?
 It’s like I’ve gone straight back to how I was before I met Tomoya-kun.)</th>
 {% endbubble %}